-We are living through increasingly turbulent times, in an age awash in digital content that is often edifying and conducive to creativity but equally, it can be disruptive to concentration and to maintaining a calmer and more contemplative mode of living.
+We are living through increasingly turbulent times, in an age awash in online content much of it edifying and conducive to creativity but some of it disruptive to concentration and to maintaining a more contemplative approach to living and being.

 Who should attend?

 - New writers wanting to discover their writing strengths

 - Students seeking a creative outlet and medium for self-expression that will complement the academic writing

 - Students and writers seeking to strengthen and improve their writing skills

 - Life writers engaged on a memoir project and wanting to broaden and deepen their content